Mayamariaruth/quizzing/README.md

 ### Future features
-- Disable the Next button until the user has selected an answer.
 - Add different quizzes focused on various subjects, such as a Science quiz, History quiz and so on.
 - Add a navigation bar to choose between the different quizzes to play.
 - Add up to 50 questions to make the quiz longer and keep users on the site.